hg-f19n/gsc-extractor/readme.md

 ## Usage

 You need to specify the site URL you want to crawl as a command-line argument using `-s` or `--siteUrl`.
-For example:
+Optionally, you can specify a brand name using `-b` or `--brandName`.
+If you don't specify a brand, it gets extracted out of the siteUrl For example:

    ```
-   node index.js -s https://example.com/
+   node index.js -s https://example.com/ -b "Example Brand"
    ```

 ### Initial Google Account Login